VandinLab/gRosSo/README.md

 If you want to mine the emerging sequential patterns considering a minimum frequency threshold, you have to change the source code, following the instructions in the file.

-The program writes to the standard output the results shown in Table 4 of the paper.
+The program stores in the output file the EP mined.
+The results are shown in Table 4 of the paper.

-If you prefer to launch the execution in background storing the standard output of the class in a file, execute:
+If you prefer to launch the execution in background, execute:
 ```
 java -XmxRG -cp ../lib/fastutil-8.3.1.jar:.
-EP > EPTest.txt &
+EP &
 ```
-where EPTest.txt is the file to store the standard output of the class.

 #### Descending Sequential Patterns
 Usage:
 ```